adityatawde9699/Amadeus-AI/README.md

 ## 13. Known Limitations

 - **No user registration or RBAC**: JWT tokens must be generated externally.
 There is no `/register` or `/login` endpoint.
 All authenticated users share the same assistant context unless `session_id` is explicitly scoped.
-- **Single-instance agent loop**: The `LLMRouter` usage counters are stored in memory and reset on process restart.
-Running multiple workers without a shared Redis counter will cause quota tracking inconsistencies.
-- **Voice WebSocket — no auth on upgrade**: WebSocket JWT enforcement is dependent on proper implementation in the client handshake; the current server accepts connections and errors downstream if token is missing.
+- **Voice WebSocket — no auth on upgrade**: WebSocket JWT enforcement depends on the client handshake; the current server accepts connections and errors downstream if the token is missing.
-- **ChromaDB semantic memory — experimental**: The vector memory (`CHROMA_ENABLED=true`) is not integrated into the core agent loop response pipeline.
-It exists as infrastructure but is not queried during inference.
-- **Messaging integrations (Telegram, WhatsApp, Email) — not yet implemented**: Configuration variables exist in `.env.example` but no corresponding route or handler code was found in the scanned source.
-- **OpenAI adapter**: Listed in `LLMRouter` and `.env.example` but no `openai_adapter.py` was found in `src/infra/llm/`.
-The fallback will log an error if triggered.
-- **Test coverage below target**: GitHub Actions enforces 40% coverage.
-The local `pyproject.toml` sets a target of 70%, which is not currently met based on prior test run analysis.
 - **Local TTS/STT resource usage**: Running `faster-whisper` (`small` model) and Edge TTS simultaneously on a single CPU core may cause response latency of 1–5 seconds per voice round-trip.
+- **Semantic memory — Qdrant must be running**: If `QDRANT_URL` is not configured or Qdrant is unreachable, memory retrieval is silently skipped — the agent continues without memories.

 ---

 ## 14. Future Improvements

-- **OpenAI adapter implementation**: Complete the `openai_adapter.py` to enable the emergency fallback route in `LLMRouter`.
-- **User authentication system**: Implement `/auth/register`, `/auth/login`, and `/auth/refresh` endpoints with user-scoped session isolation.
+- **User authentication system**: Implement `/auth/register`, `/auth/login`, and `/auth/refresh` endpoints with persistent user-scoped session isolation.
-- **Shared quota tracking**: Move `LLMRouter` daily counters to Redis to support multi-worker production deployments correctly.
-- **ChromaDB integration into agent loop**: Wire the semantic memory layer into the `AgentLoop` context-building step to enable long-term recall during inference.
-- **Messaging integrations**: Implement Telegram, WhatsApp (Meta Cloud API), and email channel handlers referenced in `.env.example`.
-- **Streaming LLM responses**: Replace batch LLM responses with server-sent events (SSE) or WebSocket streaming for lower time-to-first-token.
-- **Improve test coverage**: Add integration tests for tool execution, LLM routing fallback behavior, and the voice pipeline to reach the 70% coverage target.
 - **RBAC**: Add role-based access control to support multi-tenant usage with per-user tool restrictions.
+- **WebSocket JWT enforcement**: Move token validation to the WebSocket upgrade handshake rather than relying on downstream checks.
+- **Voice streaming**: Support streaming TTS back over the WebSocket as audio chunks arrive (rather than waiting for the full synthesis).
+- **Proactive agents**: Background observation loop for autonomous task scheduling without user prompting.
+- **Mobile / browser SDK**: Thin client library for the SSE streaming and voice WebSocket endpoints.

 ---